kyma-project/btp-manager/docs/e2e_tests.md

 - Helm uninstall btp-manager

 ### CI pipelines
-The OCI module image is created by prow presubmit job named 'pull-btp-manager-module-build'.
-Actual execution is done by `./hack/create_module_image.sh` script.
+The OCI module image is created by the Prow presubmit job named 'pull-btp-manager-module-build'.
+The actual execution is done by the `./hack/create_module_image.sh` script.
 This script sets appropriate environment variables and invokes `make module-build`.
 In effect the module is built and OCI module image is pushed to the registry.
 Registry url and component name are predefined.